 Anna lives in Essex and enjoys exploring the North Shore, hiking, gardening, coffee, music, dogs, and anything with good food.

-Nathaniel is the Global Missions Intern and member at First Presbyterian Church.
+Nathaniel serves as the Pastoral Apprentice at the Danvers campus.
 Originally from Asheville, North Carolina, he went on to receive a degree in Biblical and Theological studies from Lee University in Cleveland, Tennessee.
-After graduating in 2017, Nathaniel married his best friend and high school sweetheart, Brynna, and moved to Hamilton, where he is currently pursuing his Masters of Divinity from Gordon-Conwell Theological Seminary and seeking ordination in the Presbyterian Church in America.
+After graduating in 2017, Nathaniel married his best friend and high school sweetheart, Brynna, and moved to South Hamilton, where he is currently pursuing his Masters of Divinity from Gordon-Conwell Theological Seminary and seeking ordination in the Presbyterian Church in America.

 Nathaniel feels called to pastoral ministry and global missions, and has a passion for ministering to the marginalized, oppressed, and unreached.
-In his spare time, Nathaniel enjoys hiking unknown mountains, admiring Christopher Nolan movies, reading theology, and watching the UNC Tarheels dominate in college basketball.
+In his spare time, Nathaniel enjoys hiking, tennis, admiring Christopher Nolan movies, reading theology, and watching basketball.

 We are blessed that Jesus Christ has raised up these men to faithfully serve FPC as our local church elders.